 I am absolutely certain that gambling income is not currently taxable, and as such, will not affect your personal allowance for income tax.

-The word “Betfair Trading” is confusing in this context.
-When the inland Revenue refer to Betfair Trading they mean running a business (trade) in order to earn money.
+The word “trading” is confusing in this context.
+When the inland Revenue refer to trading they mean running a business (trade) in order to earn money.
 So if I was a racehorse trainer I would be taxable on the income from my trade (training).
-Financial Betfair Traders on the stock exchange who trade in shares on behalf of other people and companies will also be taxable on their profits since they are running a business.
+Financial traders on the stock exchange who trade in shares on behalf of other people and companies will also be taxable on their profits since they are running a business.

-Sports Betfair Trading on Betfair is classed as gambling as far as I am aware – you don’t get charged tax on your winnings, and you can’t claim tax back on your losses.
+Sports trading on Betfair is classed as gambling as far as I am aware – you don’t get charged tax on your winnings, and you can’t claim tax back on your losses.
 My concerns in the article are that the wording of some of the examples I linked to could be interpreted to mean that if there was no possibility of losing then the activity might be regarded as taxable.
-The thing is that it is possible to lose by sports Betfair Trading as well as win, and plenty of people do.
+The thing is that it is possible to lose by sports trading as well as win, and plenty of people do.

-The law tends to act on precedent – I can find no references to precedent for sports Betfair Trading (or any other form of betting other than by bookmakers) being regarded as taxable.
+The law tends to act on precedent – I can find no references to precedent for sports trading (or any other form of betting other than by bookmakers) being regarded as taxable.

 Incidentally, if your brother gave you £5k, that would not be regarded as income, it would be a gift.
 Gifts are taxable but as inheritance tax, not as income tax, and like income tax there are allowances.